One of the best natural environments in the world.

 The best fishing guides in North America

-Recent news and updates from the SFI and BC's sport fishing community
+Issues, updates and events from the SFI and BC's sport fishing community.

 Stay informed, participate, contribute.
 Benefits for your business and sport fishing in British Columbia